abemscac/pies-doc/docs/web-vue3/props.md

 props.user.name += 'hello' // This would work without warning!
 ```

 You should **always avoid directly mutating props in child components** regardless of the type, so that the data flow of your components stays one-way (from top to bottom).
 If you have to mutate props in child components, you should use [`events`](https://vuejs.org/guide/components/events.html#component-events).
+The main concept is, parent will be the one to mutate those values; all children do is to "trigger" those changes.

 ## Props are Reactive

 Have you ever wonder why your component re-renders whenever props changes?
-That's because props are reactive! (we've mentioned this before in [`reactive`](./reactive#props-are-reactive).)
+That's because props are reactive!

+We've mentioned this before in [`reactive`](./reactive#props-are-reactive).
+Make sure to learn all things about `reactive` if you haven't!

-## How to Receive `Ref` As Props in Child Components?
+## How to Receive `Ref` As Props Without Unwrap?

 **You don't!**

 The only reason you want to do this is because you're in a situation that **some properties in your props are not reactive for some reason**.

 You're annoyed because Vue [auto-unwrap](./ref-and-ref#ref-in-template) `Ref` for you, so you try to find a way to bypass the auto-unwrap mechanics.
-This way child components can receive the whole `Ref` as props without unwrapping.
+This way child components can receive the whole `Ref` as props without being unwrapped.

 We have to say this again, **you don't**!
 Seriously, don't do this.